drshahizan/special-topic-data-engineering/project/proposal/Noctua/readme.md

 - Overall, this project aims to provide insights into the customer satisfaction of cafes in Johor and help cafe owners and managers make data-driven decisions to `improve their services and offerings`.

 ### 3. Goals and Objectives:

-- Provide a brief introduction about the project, its objective, and its significance.
-These should be measurable and tied to the overall business objectives of the organization.
-- Describe the problem statement that needs to be solved.
+Problem Statement:
+Customer reviews do not always show the true meaning.
+It can make other customers misunderstand the views of those customers who might want to try the cafe.
+Newer customers might find some reviews unreliable after trying out themselves.
+There are also some people who wanted to downgrade the cafe by intentionally giving negative reviews.
+The cafe owner also might want to improve their services thus, a reliable review might help them.

+The significance of this project lies in its potential to provide valuable insights into the customer satisfaction of cafes in Johor.
+Cafe owners and managers can use these insights to improve their services and offerings, such as by addressing specific complaints or negative feedback, enhancing the quality of their products, and improving the overall customer experience.

+- To determine whether the reviews were positive or negative.
+- To determine the most ordered and recommended meal from each cafe.
+- To analyze the percentage used word based on the reviews.
+- To train a model that can successfully identify a positive or negative review
+- To ensure the review made by users is reliable based on our model’s outcome

 In this project, we aim to monitor the Google reviews about customer satisfaction on cafes in Johor using Natural Language Processing (NLP). .

 ### 4. Scope:
 - This section should define the scope of the project, including the data sources to be used, the tools and technologies to be employed, and any other relevant information that will be needed to successfully complete the project.